Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 # Homepage Calendar Reservation Connector
 # Vision
-Make reservations at doctors and plumbers as easy as reserving a table at your famous restaurant
+Make reservations at doctors and craftsman (such as plumbers) as easy as reserving a table at your famous restaurant

 # Introduction
 This project is all about digitialization.